-Interested in learning more about how you can volunteer with the Idaho Humane Society?
-Check out our opportunities below!
+Learn about how you can volunteer with the Idaho Humane Society by clicking on the tabs below!

 To log into your existing account:

 To sign up for opportunities:

 Video Below: How to log into the Volunteer Portal, Qualifications and how to sign up for volunteer opportunities: